MinoMino/mindl-legacy/README.md

 instead of part of the URL(s).**

 In the above example I've put in my credentials using the `-o` argument, but if you leave one or both out, you will instead be prompted for the missing options at launch.
+This only applies if the plugin *requires* credentials, though.

 ## Supported Sites
 #### eBookJapan